- UCAS course code

 Course unit details

 The first year establishes a strategic overview of the main areas of aerospace engineering and introduces the underlying science and mathematics.
-Students will be introduced to the fundamental principles of aerospace vehicles and systems as well as developing basic knowledge and skills applicable to all areas of engineering such as mechanics, structures, thermodynamics, fluid mechanics and engineering design.
+You will be introduced to the fundamental principles of aerospace vehicles and systems as well as developing basic knowledge and skills applicable to all areas of engineering such as mechanics, structures, thermodynamics, fluid mechanics and engineering design.

-The final year comprises a full-year aerospace vehicle design and build project combining all of the engineering science taught up to this point.
+The final year includes a full-year aerospace vehicle design and build project combining all of the engineering science taught up to this point.
 In addition to the design project, research-inspired specialist units are taught giving students the option to focus on their exact desired discipline.

 Course content for year 1